NirajKrTiwari/My120DayOfCode/Day 52 - Binary Search Tree Traversal/README.md

 Input:
 Enter the root node: 23
-Enter the number of child node you want to enter: 3 Enter Value: 12
+Enter the number of child nodes you want to enter: 3 Enter Value: 12
 Enter Value: 1
 Enter Value: 45